Frequently Asked Questions

 What happens if my pet becomes injured or sick?

 JND is dedicated to excellent care of your pet(s).
-In the event of an injury or illness I will take your pet to either their own vet or (in an extreme emergency/after hours) the nearest animal hospital.
+In the event of an injury or illness we will take your pet to either their own vet or (in an extreme emergency/after hours) the nearest animal hospital.
 You (or your emergency contact in your absence) will always be contacted before any action is taken, unless the situation requires immediate attention.
-I will remain with your pet until you (or your emergency contact) are reached and decide what action is to be taken.
+We will remain with your pet until you (or your emergency contact) are reached and decide what action is to be taken.

 Is Jill’s Next Door insured and bonded?